AybarsManav/Circuit-Analysis-in-MATLAB/README.md

 ### Power_wrt_load

-Another program that uses the program above as a function in a loop to sweep the load resistance, then calculates and lots the power (W) dissipated in the load versus the load resistance.
+Another program that uses the program above as a function in a loop to sweep the load resistance, then calculates and plots the power (W) dissipated in the load versus the load resistance.
 Also displays the maximum power and the corresponding resistance on command window as well as puts a marker on the plot.

 [^1]: http://www.swarthmore.edu/NatSci/echeeve1/Ref/mna/MNA3.html